menaka1703/menaka1703/README.md

 **Tech Used:** Tesseract OCR, PyMuPDF, LangChain, FAISS, HuggingFace, LLaMA2 (Ollama), Streamlit

-### 🧬 Disease Prediction System

-A Streamlit web app that predicts diseases based on selected symptoms using AI.

-- 🩺 **Model:** XGBoost trained on a symptom–disease dataset.
-- 🧹 **Preprocessing:** One-hot encoding, SMOTE for class balance.
-- 🎯 **Feature Selection:** Top 50 symptoms via SelectKBest.
-- 🔧 **Tuning:** RandomizedSearchCV to optimize performance.
-- 📊 **Output:** Predicts diseases with probabilities (e.g., “Flu: 85%”).
-- 💻 **UI:** Simple, user-friendly interface built with Streamlit.

-**Tech Used:** XGBoost, SMOTE, SelectKBest, RandomizedSearchCV, Streamlit
+### 📄 A COMPARATIVE ANALYSIS OF MACHINE LEARNING ALGORITHMS FOR CYBERDEFENSE THROUGH AI-ENABLED MALWARE AND INTRUSION DETECTION

+- 🩺 **Models:** Logistic Regression, SVM, XGBoost, Deep Learning (TensorFlow/Keras), and stacking ensembles (SL1: DL meta-learner, SL2: XGBoost meta-learner) for       detecting intrusions and malware.
+- 🧹 **Preprocessing:** Label encoding for categorical data, StandardScaler for feature normalization, and handling missing values to prepare network, Android           (Drebin), and IoT datasets.
+- 🎯 **Feature Selection:** Processes high-dimensional datasets (42 features for network, 216 for Drebin, 63 for IoT) to extract relevant features for efficient         model training.
+- 🔧 **Tuning:** Optimizes models with configurations like XGBoost (logloss, random_state=42) and SVM (probability=True) for improved accuracy and robustness.

+**Tech Used:** Python, Pandas, NumPy, Scikit-learn, TensorFlow/Keras, XGBoost, Matplotlib for visualization, and Jupyter Notebooks for development and experimentation.

 ### 🛡️ Seatbelt Detection System with Vision Transformer